JONSASSE/432-2018/slides/class16/README.md

 7. The [grades on HW 5](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw5/hw5grades.pdf) are now posted.

 8. I told some people that scored below 80 on Quiz 1 that I would provide them with an opportunity to improve their grade, and that they would receive that today.
 With the Canvas issue, I haven't done that yet.
 I will get it to you as soon as I can, probably by this Saturday.
 This "makeup" task will be due at noon on Monday 2018-03-26.

+### Quote of the Day, from Hadley Wickham (as quoted by [Database Hulk](https://twitter.com/DATABASE_HULK/status/971765242425499649))

+> 80% of the time, importing data is boring and tedious.
+And then 20% of the time, it's just endless screaming.

+### Tweet of the Day

+[Some object lessons](https://twitter.com/coolbutuseless/status/971732818312097792) on testing large format ggplot printing.

 ## Most Important Tip for Future Homework or Project 1